Foster & Adoption Ministries

 - Domestic Adoption - HHBC's Adoption ministry desires to encourage and support members in pursuing the care of orphans here in Oklahoma.
 Dozens of families and hundreds of our members have experienced adoption.
 It is our desire to love God by serving our members by connecting them with others as they pursue caring for orphans through domestic adoption.
 Contact Aly Wyatt for more info.

 - International Adoption - Estimates indicate there are more than 100 Million orphans worldwide.
 HHBC's Adoption ministry has members that have adopted from dozens of countries around the world.
 These families would like to encourage and support others as they pursue caring for orphans through international adoption.
 Contact Krista Lusey for more info.

 - Waiting Moms Group — What happens once you’re done with the endless paperwork, home study, and get approval from your adoption/foster care agency?
 You wait.
 Join this Moms Group as we encourage, support, and pray for one another.
 We meet Monday evenings at a local coffee shop.
 Contact Courtney Shettron for more info.

 Most of the orphans around the world are not available to be adopted from the United States.
 It is HHBC's belief that God still intends for us to care for these specific orphans.
 Join us as we explore ways to extend God's love to these children.
 Contact Randy & Luann Juengel for more info.

 This program is a tool used to equip members of HHBC to reach out to and support church members who are adopting children or serving as foster parents.
 Whether that is by providing meals, material items, child care, encouragement or prayer, our Faith FAMily Friends program will connect you with a family and teach you how to serve them well.
 If you are looking for support as a foster care or adoptive family, or if you would like more information about serving, contact Aly Wyatt for more info.

-Click here to learn about specific serving opportunities in this ministry.
+Click the More Information button below to learn about specific serving opportunities in this ministry.